TheOdinProject/curriculum/getting_involved.md

 #### Our Version of Agile

 We're challenged because the team isn't a 9-5 software development team with reliable workflows and productivity -- contributors are a distributed group of part-time warriors learning at the same time.
-Instead of building a certain number of features-per-week, we're more likely to build at a rate of weeks-per-feature.
+Instead of building a certain number of stories-per-week, we're more likely to build at a rate of weeks-per-story.

 To account for this, we'll focus on a single feature / user story at a time until it's complete, and it will be handed off from one person/pair/group to the next depending on availability.
 We'll use weekly SCRUM-style meetings and code reviews to manage workflow.
+These meetings are managed through our [Google Community](https://plus.google.com/u/0/communities/100013596437379837846).

 ### Product Management

-Erik will take care of managing and prioritizing the feature backlog.
+Erik will take care of managing and prioritizing the feature/story backlog.
 If you've got user feedback or feature requests, [contact him directly](mailto:erik@theodinproject.com).
 We'll likely bring more collaboration to the feature list as the team settles in a bit.
+Erik will write the stories, mockups and feature specifications for the team to work off of.
+The team will be invaluable for providing feedback on all these items.

+#### Specs and Mockups

+Each feature (and possibly each individual story) will have a corresponding set of mockups (whether low fidelity [Balsamiq mockups](http://balsamiq.com) or higher fidelity images).
+These will be attached to the user story, so you can click into them and check them out directly from the Tracker.

+We'll also start building more formal user specs using [Google Docs](https://drive.google.com/), which allow everyone to view the file and also contribute.
+This specification document will also be linked to from the story in the Pivotal Tracker.
+We've found that just working off of the Pivotal user stories and their component tasks isn't quite enough, so each story will get its own specification document that contains detailed instructions about the deliverables, mockups, and interactions.

+The important part of the spec is that the development team will be able to make notes of what they find along the way, their pseudocode and development strategy, and any bugs or status updates they need to make note of.
+Thus the Google doc spec represents the ongoing timeline and log of the story's development.

 ### Project Management (SCRUM Mastering)

 To keep everyone moving in the same direction and working on the right stuff, the role normally filled by a SCRUM master or project manager will be done by Erik until someone else finds themselves as a natural fit for it.

-### Developing Features (and Pairing!) with TDD
+### Developing Stories (and Pairing!) with TDD

-You'll be developing features!
+You'll be developing features by working on their component stories!
 We have a few important guidelines:

 #### Test Driven Development (TDD)

 For many of you, writing tests may be the biggest challenge off the bat.
 For a project this big and distributed, it's absolutely essential that every new feature achieves as close to 100% test coverage as possible and the way to do that is with TDD.
 You may remember the [Test First lessons](http://testfirst.org/learn_ruby) from back in [Web Development 101](http://www.theodinproject.com/courses/web-development-101/lessons).
 The difference is that this time *you'll* be writing the tests.

 If you're not sure where to start, check out the [Lesson on RSpec](http://www.theodinproject.com/courses/ruby-programming/lessons/introduction-to-rspec) in the Ruby Course.
-The basic principle is to start with a failing test, make it pass with the least code possible, then refactor as necessary and repeat the process until the feature is built.
+The basic principle is to start with a failing test, make it pass with the least code possible, then refactor as necessary and repeat the process until the story is finished.
 Since you've only written the least amount of code necessary to make the tests pass, you should have full coverage.

 #### Pairing / Group / Mob Programming